MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/intercompany-how-manage-intercompany-inbox.md

 ---
-title: Process Incoming and Outgoing IC Transactions| Microsoft Docs
+title: Manage the Intercompany Inbox and Outbox
 description: Intercompany transactions that you receive from your intercompany partners are listed in the intercompany inbox where you process them manually or automatically.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual